Wilfrid Laurier University TA claims censure over video clip on gender pronouns

 Peterson has famously refused to use gender pronouns other than "he" or "she" and was defending his position against a professor who argued it was necessary to use the pronouns that a person prefers to be called.

-Shepherd says officials at Laurier censured her for using the clip and says they told her trying to present Peterson's views without condemning them was tantamount to being neutral on the views of Adolph Hitler.
+Shepherd says officials at Laurier censured her for using the clip and says they told her trying to present Peterson's views without condemning them was tantamount to being neutral on the views of Adolf Hitler.

 Laurier would not confirm what discussions have taken place with Shepherd, but say they have asked an unidentified "neutral third-party professional" to "gather the facts" of the case.